COMMUNITY SUPPORTED FISHERY

 How it Works:

-It works just like a community supported farm - you and others in your neighborhood invest in a certain amount of fish "shares" for the season (they are around 1 lb each) from a centrally located pickup spot every Wednesday.
-We currently have nine pickup spots available around the city, you can see the spots if you click "Join BestCatch".
-The season starts in March and lasts 34 weeks, you are welcome to sign up at any time during this period, but know that you are signing up for the rest of the season, whenever you start.
+It works just like a community supported farm - you and others in your neighborhood invest in a certain amount of fish "shares" for the season (they average around 1 lb and are $22.50-$25 each) from a centrally located pickup spot every Wednesday.
+We currently have nine pickup spots available around the city, you can see the locations if you click "Join BestCatch" at the top of the page.
+The season starts in March and lasts 34 weeks.
+You are welcome to sign up at any time during this period.

 The Fishing Seasons: